-The old-fashioned Connection Card still has merits but only if people can easily find and access them.
+The old-fashioned Connection Card still has merits but only if people can easily find and access it.
+However, with low-contact preferences you might want to have card stations instead of handouts.
+And of course, an online contact card for in-person attendees who don't want to handle them, and online attendees who only have that option.
 The key to getting someone to fill one out is to offer an incentive: a free gift, a promised response, or a next step they can take by indicating on the card.
 If people are sufficiently moved to connect, they will fill one out.
 But, if they aren't sufficiently motivated, there are other ways to get contact information.

-- Capture parent contact information when kids check in, then follow up with what you'll be doing in your kids ministry the following week. - Have your people take an online poll or survey on their mobile devices as an aspect of the service, right during the service.
-Get creative! - Do a prize giveaway where people have to enter their email to claim their prize. - Equip your greeting team to be able to capture people's contact info on the fly. - Offer a free class or resource to help in a particular area of their life that will require follow-up; something like a marriage class or financial peace seminar.
+- Capture parent contact information when kids check in, then follow up with what you'll be doing in your kid's ministry the following week. - For online kids programming, ask them a question with an online form about what they might like to see in future weeks. - Have your people take an online poll or survey on their mobile devices as an aspect of the service, right during the service.
+Get creative! - Do a prize giveaway where people have to enter their email to claim their prize. - Equip your greeting team to be able to capture people's contact info on the fly. - Offer a free class or resource to help in a particular area of their life that will require follow-up; something like a marriage encounter class or financial peace seminar.